Festim Miraka

 Festim Miraka (born 31 December 1987) is an Albanian professional footballer who plays as a goalkeeper for KF Burreli.

 Club career

 Luftëtari Gjirokastër

 On 12 October 2017, in the last moments of 2017–18 Albanian Superliga match against Kazma, Miraka conceded a penalty by punching Stevan Račić in the stomach.
 He was immediately sent off by the referee as Luftëtari conceded and eventually lost the match 1–2 at home.
-One day later, he was suspended 5 matches by Disciplinary Committee of Albanian Football Association for unsportsmanlike conduct.
+One day later, he was suspended 5 matches by the Disciplinary Committee of Albanian Football Association for unsportsmanlike conduct.
 Miraka justified his action by saying that the striker insulted him.
-He was also suspended by club immediately after for an unlimited time until a second notice.
+He was also suspended by club immediately after for an unlimited time until second notice.
 On 10 November, Miraka terminated his contract with the club and become a free agent in the process, stating: "The suspension without end is not acceptable."